limentum/limentum.github.io/_vestige/interlude-the-party.md

 "Sure thing!"

 We exchanged our farewells and hung up.
-The party wasn't for at least another hour or two, so Shae and I had some time to burn, of which I was entirely out of ideas.
+The party wasn't for at least another hour or two, so Shae and I had some time to burn, for which I was entirely out of ideas.
 I figured I could at least spend this time being productive, so I grabbed my laptop and continued writing my English essay as Shae resumed her previous conversation topic of stuff at school that was making her angry.
 It was entertaining, to be fair.

 She was telling me about how Chris had gotten in a fight with this other kid in our grade yesterday after class, which I wasn't lucky enough to witness, but it was obviously all anyone would talk about for basically the entire day today, so word spread around fast.
 The part I hadn't heard about was that both Chris and the other guy, Nathan, got suspended for a week because of it.
 Chris was generally an asshole to everybody, including myself, so I didn't feel too bad about that.
 Although, I didn't know Nathan all that well.

 Other than having a few classes together, I don't think I've ever held an actual conversation with the guy.
 I think it was safe to assume that Chris was the one who started it, and Shae seemed to agree with me, even though she hadn't seen the fight either.

 "But, apparently Nathan's going to show up tonight!"
 Shae exclaimed coyly.

 "...Remind me again why you want me to go to this specific party?"

 "You'll have a great time!
-It's not like we'll be involved in the drama anyway so think of it more as entertainment!"
+We're not involved in the drama anyway, think of it more as entertainment!"

 "I think you and I have different definitions of the word 'entertainment'," I joked.